SujanNeupane42/NEPSE-Chatbot-Using-Retrieval-augmented-generation-and-reranking/README.md

 # Retrieval Augmented Generation with Reranking

 This project makes use of open-source models to develop a chatbot for NEPSE, Nepal Stock Exchange Ltd, utilizing the Retrieval Augmented Generation technique.
-The public NEPSE booklet has been utilized for question-answering.
+The public NEPSE booklet pdf has been utilized for question-answering.
 This project utilizes the following open-source models:

 1. Intel/neural-chat-7b-v3-1 -> This open-source LLM, originally developed by Intel, and quantized by TheBloke is utilized in this project.
 Specifically, the 8-bit GPTQ quantized version is utilized due to limited memory.